 20. Add personal touches

 You might not have the budget to pay for an interior designer, but adding interior design touches to a kitchen needn't cost a fortune if you know how.
-Plus, adding personality to a kitchen with anything from house plant display ideas to creating a gallery wall might be something you can do for free – after all, it's likely you already have everything you need hanging about at home.
+Plus, adding personality to a kitchen with anything from a few common house plants to a full on indoor garden, or by creating a cool gallery wall might be something you can do for free – after all, it's likely you already have everything you need hanging about at home.

 21. Replace your kitchen cabinet handles